sporniket/IoPins/README-HOWTO-use-cmake.md

 ## Generate the documentation

-Invoke `cmake --build build -- refresh-compile-db` to perform the linting.
+Invoke `cmake --build build -- doc-generate` to generate the documentation into `local.doxygen.output`.

 ## Run the test suite